The Voice Teens (Philippine TV series) season 2: The Knockouts

 The Knockouts were filmed on February 28 and 29, 2020.
-The remaining artists are grouped into three by their respective coaches with one artist advancing to the Live Shows (which eventually was abolished in favor for the prerecorded Finale) per group.
-Each artist gets to pick their song.
-At the end of this round, three artists will remain on each group with twelve artists overall advancing to the next round.
+The remaining artists were grouped into three by their respective coaches with one artist advancing to the Live Shows (which eventually was abolished in favor for the prerecorded Finale due to pandemic-induced restrictions) per group.
+Each artist got to pick their song.
+At the end of this round, three artists remained on each group with twelve artists overall advancing to the next round.

 Lea Salonga was absent during the taping of her team's Knockout performances due to her tonsillitis.
 Salonga watched the recorded performances of her team on a later date to pick the winner for each Knockout grouping.

 Tyson Venegas of Team Apl left the competition prior to the Knockouts due to undisclosed reasons.
 As a result, there were only two Knockout groups on Team Apl with one group composing of five artists with two artists being selected to advance to the next round.

 With the advancement of Kate Campo, she became the first stolen artist to advance to the Finals in the entire Philippine franchise of The Voice.
 Furthermore, the advancement of Heart Salvador, Kate Campo and Rock Opong made Kamp Kawayan the first team to have 3 comeback artists to advance to the Finals in the entire Philippine franchise of The Voice.